ConzorKingKong/conazon-products/README.md

 `DATABASEURL` - Url to postgres database.
 REQUIRED `PORT` - Port to run server on.
 Defaults to 8081

-Datbase url should be formatted like this if using `docker-compose up` - 'host=postgres port=5432 user=postgres dbname=conazon sslmode=disable'
+Datbase url should be formatted like this if using `docker-compose` - 'host=postgres port=5432 user=postgres dbname=conazon sslmode=disable'

 Then run: